drocheam/optrace/docs/source/usage/image.rst

 Resolution Limit Filter
 ___________________________

 Unfortunately, ``optrace`` does not take wave optics into account when simulating the light path or rendering image intensities.
-To help in estimating the effect of a resolution limit the RImage class provides a limit parameter.
+To help in estimating the effect of a resolution limit the :class:`RImage <optrace.tracer.r_image.RImage>` class provides a limit parameter.
 This parameter describes the width of an airy disc and blurs the image with a gaussian filter that is approximately the size of the zeroth order of an airy disc with the same resolution limit.

 .. note::